MHKiT-Software/MHKiT/docs/source/mhkit-python/api.wave.rst

 The wave module uses wave elevation time series data and spectra data.

 * **Wave elevation time series data**   is stored as a pandas DataFrame indexed by time.
 Time can be specified in datetime or in seconds.
   The column names describe the type of data in each column (for example, data from multiple sensors).

-* **Spectra data** is stored as a pandas DataFrame index by frequency in Hz.
-The column names describe the type of data in each column (for example, Bretschneider and JONSWAP spectra).
+* **Spectra data**    is stored as a pandas DataFrame and may be indexed by frequency in Hz or datetime.
+The resource and graphic modules

-Note that spectra data is sometimes stored in time series format (data indexed by time, with one column for each frequency).
-To convert time series format to the spectra data format, use the pandas method ``transpose``.
+  expects spectra indexed by frequency.
+Timeseries spectra may be passed to these functions using after ausing the  pandas method ``transpose``.

 ..
 This doesn't generate anything
 .. automodule:: mhkit.wave